Qrouger/PPIFold/README.md

 ### Example

-After download test.txt and conf.txt, you need to complet your conf.txt file with all your path.
+After downloading test.txt and conf.txt, you need to complete the conf.txt file with all your paths.<br>
-Activate your conda environnement.
+Activate your Conda environment.<br>
-You need to launch your command in the directory.
+You must run the command in the directory.<br>
 Command : <br>
 ```bash
 PPIFold